 Acquired Brain Injury | ATP | Certificate Programs | Corrections-Based Programs | Nebraska Department of Health and Human Services | Benefits Services | Mental Health Partnerships | Project SEARCH | Public Schools Partnerships | Workforce Development

-Nebraska VR partners with Goodwill Industries of Greater Nebraska and Career Solutions, Inc. to provide supported employment services to individuals who have experienced an Acquired Brain Injury (ABI) and require specialized assistance to obtain and maintain competitive employment.
+Nebraska VR partners with Goodwill Industries of Greater Nebraska and Career Solutions, Inc. at the Ollie Webb Center to provide supported employment services to individuals who have experienced an Acquired Brain Injury (ABI) and require specialized assistance to obtain and maintain competitive employment.
 Our VR liaison staff in Grand Island, Hastings, Kearney, and Omaha work jointly with employment specialists from these programs to assist individuals in overcoming employment barriers resulting from:

 For more information about how these partners help our clients achieve employment success, contact Keri Bennett at 308/865-5012 or email@example.com.